- Help! I cannot remember the band or song name but the words go something like this ...

 Transcriptions of weekly surveys for many of the nation's then-top AM radio stations are available online.
 If you grew up listening to either WMCA or WABC in New York, most of these radio stations' weekly surveys are available at WABC Musicradio 77 and can be easily searched via Google.
 The years spanned by the surveys of WABC and WMCA are, respectively, 1960-1982 and 1957-1970.
 Note that whereas WABC tended to be more mainstream, WMCA played not only the Top 40 hits but also many lesser-known songs.
 Other old radio stations with weekly surveys on the Internet are WLS (Chicago), KRLA (Los Angeles), and KHJ (Los Angeles).
 The weekly surveys for these and other old radio stations are available courtesy of Oldiesloon and can also be searched via Google.

-- In the "with all of the words" field, enter "survey" (without the quotes).
+- In the "all these words" field, enter "survey" (without the quotes).

-- In the "with the exact phrase" field, enter the radio station name (e.g., WABC).
+- In the "this exact word or phrase" field, enter the radio station name (e.g., WABC).

-- Narrow your search by entering at least one year (e.g., 1967) in the "with at least one of the words" field.
+- Narrow your search by entering at least one year (e.g., 1967) in the "any of these words" field.

 - If the above yields no results, then repeat your search on Google Groups.

 If you can remember (or guess) either the band or song name, then we recommend the following: